Na Wahine O Ke Kai Race Rules and Guidelines

 C. Paddlers Eligibility

 - The final selected race crew will consist of 10 female paddlers in Open and Junior Masters 40+, and 12 female paddlers in Senior Masters 50+, 55+, and Juniors 16-19 divisions.
-Minimum age must be not less than 18 years of age as of the day of the race unless they are on a Junior team.
+Minimum age must be not less than 18 years of age as of the day of the race unless they are on a Junior team or one of the two eligible for the Open team.
 The final crew list must be submitted no later than 12 noon on Saturday, the day before the race.

 - It is the responsibility of the entrant’s/club/coaches to make certain that their paddlers are physically fit and capable of participating in this event.
 If there is a question regarding a paddler’s physical fitness (including pregnancy), it shall be the entrant’s/club/coaches responsibility to provide a medical form releasing the Na Wahine O Ke Kai Race Committee of any liability.